MajidMehrnia/Systems-Strategy-and-Lifecycle-Leadership/README.md

 ## 📂 Excel-based-PLM-Performance-Dashboard: Structure & Sheet Architecture

+You can access the workbook here: [PLM Performance Dashboard](PLM-Performance-Dashboard.xlsx).
 This Excel-based PLM Dashboard is structured into 7 core sheets, establishing a "Single Source of Truth" to bridge technical execution with business profitability:

 1. **Documents Management**